Academic Misconduct Discipline Procedure

 (Level One: Sanctions A through C)

 You can privately reprimand the student, either orally or in writing, and/or ask the student to repeat the work in which the misconduct occurred.
 Under the latter option, you must grade the work on its merits without making a deduction for the previous misconduct.
 No permanent record is made of the incident.
-The student does have the right to contest any penalty you impose, including these very mild ones.
+The student does have the right to contest any sanction you impose, including these very mild ones.
 You must inform the student of the right to a hearing and you should keep some notes about the incident.

 Grade Change or Removal from Course